Uruguayan cuisine: Medio y medio

 Literally meaning half and half, medio y medio is a drink blend of caña and sparkling wine or dry wine and sparkling wine.
 It is made and sold under the trademark Roldos.

 Mate

 Mate is consumed at any time and on any occasion, solely with tortas fritas or biscochos.
 It is so important that the act of drinking mate is a ritual of friendship between those involved.
 Even carrying a thermos of hot water facilitates this practice and on hot summer days it is still said to be refreshing.

+The dried leaves and twigs of the yerba mate plant (Ilex paraguariensis) are placed in a small cup.
+Hot water is then poured into a gourd just below the boiling point, to avoid burning the herb and spoiling the flavor.
+The drink is sipped through a metal or reed straw, known as a bombilla.

 Uruguay is the first global consumer of mate, with a consumption of 6.8 kilograms of yerba mate per capita a year, surpassing Argentina by 1.2 kilograms per capita at year.

 Yerba mate also is consumed as mate cocido.
 When it is prepared with milk it is called mate de leche and milk is added, it is called mate con leche.